-- Rendezvous with Emergency Services at the designated SFP or by cell phone.
-Equipment: - Cell Phone - Clear the access area for emergency services.
-DO NOT USE VHF RADIO unless cleared to do so by POLICE - Ensure access within the required boundary is prohibited to all those
+KEP ORT TO SAFE FORWARD POINT - C Rendezvous with Emergency Services at the designated SFP or by cell phone.
+Clear the access area for emergency services.
+Equipment: Cell Phone DO NOT USE VHF RADIO unless cleared to do so by POLICE b Ensure access within the required boundary is prohibited to all those other than those responders.